|

 Folding the top edge of a canvas over to adhere to a wood backframe

-Next, pull the canvas as tightly as possible from the opposite side.
-Once stretched fold up the second side and attach it.
+Next, pull the canvas tightly across to the opposite side.
+Once it is smooth and stretched, fold that edge over the frame and press firmly to secure it.

-Repeat this process for the other three sides, doing the bottom short side next.
+Repeat this process on the remaining sides, finishing with the bottom short edge.

 A Easter bunny canvas sitting on a shelf with a crocus flower bulb sitting beside it.
 The art canvas is frame in a simple rustic diy wood frame.

-Place your canvas good side down on a flat surface.
-Measure the length and width of your canvas.
+Place your canvas face down on a flat surface and measure the full length and width.

-Cut two long lengths and two short lengths according to the measurements you noted.
+Cut two long pieces and two short pieces according to the adjusted measurements from Step 1.

 A rectangular shaped wood frame for mounting canvas onto